-Does your business rely mostly on online shopping site?
+Does your business rely mostly on the online shopping site?

-Nearly 6000 Magento sites worldwide were infected with a malicious skimming code already in September 2016, and were manipulated in such a way that customer data and payment information are passed on to online criminals during the ordering process.
-According to current findings, this infection has not been removed by many operators until today, or the servers have been compromised again (for example, while in September there were several hundred effected sites in Germany, now there are more then a thousand) (more about it – here).
-Affected may be the shop owners who use CMS Magento in outdated and acutely attackable versions: there are critical security gaps, through which the attackers can introduce malware code into the shops.
+Nearly 6000 Magento sites worldwide were infected with a malicious skimming code already in September 2016.
+They were manipulated in such a way that customer data and payment information are passed on to online criminals during the ordering process.
+According to current findings, this attack has not been removed by many operators until today, or the servers have been compromised again. – For example, while in September there were several hundred affected sites in Germany, now there are more than a thousand (more about it – here).
+The shop owners who use CMS Magento in outdated and acutely attackable versions may be affected.
+There are several critical security gaps, through which the attackers can insert malware code into the shops.

-Our team has gathered practical tips based on the years of experience to help you protect your Magento e-commerce site from online fraud and skimming.
+Our team gathered practical tips based on the years of experience to help you protect your Magento eCommerce website from online fraud and skimming.

 Yuri, our CEO, has suggested the following:

-- The use of an SSL certificate and safe https protocol instead of the unprotected http one;
+- Using an SSL certificate and safe https protocol instead of the unprotected http one;

-- Installation of security patches for the current version of Magento;
+- Installation of security patches for the current Magento version;

 - Change link to log in to the admin panel (instead of exampleshop.com/admin put something like exampleshop.com/myshop4happyclients);